'Great Gatsby' director, cast come home with Sydney premiere

 The film, set in 1920s New York and starring Leonardo DiCaprio as Jay Gatsby, is one of several international productions recently lured to Australia by federal government tax breaks and grants.

-The ambitious third adaptation of F. Scott Fitzgerald's "great American novel" debuted at the Cannes Film Festival last week and has so far raked in $23.4 million, putting it in third place at the U.S. weekend box office behind "Star Trek into Darkness" and "Iron Man 3.
+The ambitious third adaptation of F. Scott Fitzgerald's "great American novel" debuted at the Cannes Film Festival last week and has so far raked in $23.4 million (15.4 million pounds), putting it in third place at the U.S. weekend box office behind "Star Trek into Darkness" and "Iron Man 3.

 "We can take America's finest book and make a movie here in Australia," Luhrmann told reporters on the red carpet at the premiere.
 "I think this is our home.
 The crew, the actors, the state the government, everyone stood behind it."